 RenderPixie is a website by designers, for designers, including information relating to software for designers.
 This includes open-source software where the source code is made available with a licence, giving the rights to study, change, and distribute the software to anyone and for any purpose in open collaboration.
+This website is provided for free use, financialy and technicaly supported by the UK portal for bingo reviews www.topratedbingosites.co.uk, they have been with the team since day 1 and never let us down.

 Open-source software development provides a more diverse scope of design perspective than any one company could develop and sustain long-term.
 Open-source software models have also saved consumers millions of dollars each year.